 Welcome to our WrestlingINC.com Live WWE Monday Night RAW Viewing Party.
 Tonight’s show comes from the WWE Performance Center in Orlando, FL.

-– We’re live on a slight tape delay from the WWE Performance Center in Orlando, Florida as Tom Phillips welcomes us.
-He’s joined at ringside by Samoa Joe and Byron Saxton.
-They hype tonight’s RAW as the developmental trainees in the crowd cheer.
+– We’re live on a tape delay from the WWE Performance Center in Orlando, Florida.
+Tom Phillips welcomes us to RAW on the USA Network as the crowd of developmental trainees cheers.
+He’s joined by Byron Saxton and Samoa Joe.
+The announcers hype tonight’s show.

 Winner: Seth Rollins

 – After the bell, Murphy attacks Mysterio at ringside and stomps away.
 Murphy rolls Mysterio in the ring and they double team him to boos.
 Mysterio avoids a Stomp and they keep fighting but Rollins and Murphy get the upperhand again.
 Murphy brings the kendo stick in the ring and unloads on Mysterio with it.
 Murphy rips Dominik’s shirt off and Rollins continues the kendo stick shots.
 Rollins traps Dominik in the ropes and continues the beating, while taunting Rey Mysterio in the camera.
 Murphy also delivers shots to Dominik’s back from the floor.
 The beating continues and we go to commercial with Rollins looking on from the stage with Murphy.

 – Back from the break and we see what just happened between Seth Rollins and Dominik Mysterio.
 The announcers play up the seriousness of the situation.

 – We get a video package on the recent attacks by RETRIBUTION.